mihin/kidness-android-submodule/docs/pages/manual.rst

     consumeProducts(final List<Purchase> purchases)

-With your main Activity override onActivityResult method and forward receiving callbacks to the GStorePurchasing method.
+With your main Activity override onActivityResult method and forward receiving callbacks to the GPlayPurchasing method.

 ::